jcmcardama/disposable-event-camera/README.md

 It also turned into a genuine excuse to build something with real reliability constraints, not just another CRUD tutorial: offline-first local storage, a server that's the actual source of truth for shot limits (not just the UI pretending to enforce them), and a background upload system that has to survive bad venue WiFi and guests locking their phones mid-upload.

-It ran at the actual event — shots were taken, uploaded, and are safely sitting in the gallery to look back on.
-This README documents the finished, event-tested version.

 <!-- Feel free to personalize this section further with a specific detail
      from the day — his age, a favorite photo that came out of it, how many guests used it, etc. -->

 Built to feel like handing someone a real disposable camera at a wedding, party, or gathering — point, shoot, done.
 No login screens, no app store detours, just a QR code and a camera.